rahulrajaram/linux_troubleshooting/README.md

 - `ping 224.0.0.1`: ping multicast address

 Notes:
 - Using average `rtt` values, you can determine whether there are huge variations causing jitter, especially in RT applications
 - ping will report duplications, however, duplicate packets should never occur, and seem to be caused by inappropriate link-level retransmissions
-- ping will report damaged packets, suggesting broken hardware in the n/w
+- ping will report damaged packets, suggesting broken hardware in the network
+Requires: iputils-ping.

 ## 6. ip

+- Compat: Linux; Root: not required for reads; Requires: iproute2.

 - `ip addr`: Show information for all addresses
 - `ip addr show dev wlo1`: Display information only for device wlo1